What Is Remedial Massage?

 - Correcting Postural Imbalances: Poor posture is a common issue, especially in the modern lifestyle.
 Remedial massage focuses on realigning your body to improve posture and prevent future issues.

 - Stress and Anxiety Reduction: Beyond physical benefits, remedial massage also offers mental relaxation.
 It lowers stress hormones and encourages the release of endorphins, promoting an overall sense of calm and well-being.

 Certified and well-experienced therapists are able to address a number of musculoskeletal issues using the treatment modalities mentioned above.
 Here is a list of some common musculoskeletal imbalances and injuries that can be effectively treated using remedial massage:

-- Stiffness & pain associated with poor posture
+- Stiffness and pain associated with poor posture

 - Frozen Shoulder

-- Associated joint & vertebral dysfunction & pain
+- Associated joint and vertebral dysfunction & pain

-- Acute & chronic conditions affecting function & mobility
+- Acute and chronic conditions affecting function & mobility

 - Scoliosis / Kyphosis